rust-lang/book/second-edition/nostarch/chapter16.md

 this case, as a mutable reference to the data inside.
 The type system is how Rust ensures that we acquire a lock before using this value: `Mutex<i32>` is not an `i32`, so we *must* acquire the lock in order to be able to use the `i32` value.
-We can't forget; the type system won't let us do otherwise.
+We can’t forget; the type system won’t let us do otherwise.

 As you may have suspected, `Mutex<T>` is a smart pointer.
 Well, more accurately, the call to `lock` returns a smart pointer called `MutexGuard`.
 This smart pointer implements `Deref` to point at our inner data, similar to the other smart pointers we saw in Chapter 15.
 In addition, `MutexGuard` has a `Drop` implementation that releases the lock.
-This way, we can't forget to release the lock.
+This way, we can’t forget to release the lock.
 It happens for us automatically when the `MutexGuard` goes out of scope, which it does at the end of the inner scope in Listing 16-12.
 We can print out the mutex value and see that we were able to change the inner